kekyo/Epoxy/README.md

   * The main goal is to avoid writing code behinds in the View, but to avoid having to write complicated processes to do so.
   * The focus is on areas where MVVM beginners might stumble.
   * We don't do complete commonality; only Epoxy has a common structure as much as possible, and other parts are dependent on each environment to avoid being the greatest common divisor.
+  * Each function is "unrelated" to each other.
+Since they are independent, they can be freely combined.
 * Friction-free for combination other framework libraries such as ReactiveProperty and etc.

 ## Sample code